swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 Patient Registration and SOAS Listing
 *****************************************

+A patient waiting for a transplanted can be registered with a *SOAS listing ID* and type of organ listed (*Transplantation (listing)*).
+The user should also indicate whether this is a *Urgent listing* and the *Listing date* (when the patient is listed).
+Click on "Save".

 .. image:: soasListing.png

+.. note:: A SOAS listing for recipients who are on the **Swiss waiting list** should follow this format and range: RS -[1901-2024]-[0001-9999] (for example, RS-2000-0002).
+For recipients on the *Foreign waiting list*, the SOAS listing ID should follow this format: RF -[1901-2024]-[0001-9999].

 .. tip::
    1. Register patient in STCS when you send Patient information to patient